scottc-bio/CJRS-protocols/protocols/plastic/BSFL_plastic_screen.md

 ---
-title: Screening the BSFL gut microbiota for plastic-degrading taxa
+title: Screening the BSFL gut microbiota for plastic-degrading taxa using solid media plastic plates
 ---

-**Date updated:** 2025-10-13
+**Date updated:** 2025-11-25
 **Author:** Conor JR Scott, Davis Roma, Francesca De Filippis, Silvia Caccia
-**Affiliation:** Università degli Studi di Milano, Università degli Studi di Napoli Federico II **Version:** 1.0
+**Affiliation:** Università degli Studi di Milano, Università degli Studi di Napoli Federico II **Version:** 2.0
 **Related DOI:**

 ---

 ## Abstract
 A protocol for the initial screening of plastic-degrading fungal or bacterial taxa from the gut microbiota of *Hermetia illuciens* (BSFL) reared on diets containing polyethylene (PE), polystyrene (PS), or polypropylene (PP).
-Screening is based on bacterial or fungal growth in liquid cultures or solid media containing plastic particles of PE, PS, or PP.
+Screening is based on bacterial or fungal growth on solid media or in liquid cultures containing plastic particles of PE, PS, or PP.

 ---